cunnie/writings/i_am_become_forever.md

 way?" was what one boy said before pushing her.
 She had hated it.
 And now Tiamat was bullying Huey.

-Stopping bullies was tricky though — you couldn't just beat up on them.
+Stopping bullies was tricky though — you couldn't just beat them up.
 "Hey, stop beating on that little kid or else I'm gonna beat on you." was paradoxically a confirmation of the bully's world view: the strong beat on the weak.
 No, one could not simply beat on the bully: one needed to be more deft.
-One time she had interposed herself between the bully and his victime, and that had been surprisingly effective.
+One time she had interposed herself between the bully and his victim, and that had been surprisingly effective.
 She would try that.

-She felt for the border between the orangey part and the silver part.
+She felt for the border between the orangey part and the silvery part.
 The silvery part was forming spikes and jabbing them inexorably into the orange part.
 Thousands of spikes.
 And slowly the orange part was giving way, was retreating, was becoming smaller.
 Soon there would be nothing left.